MannLabs/CKG/docs/source/intro/getting-started-with-requirements.rst

 Redis
 ^^^^^^^^^^^

-This installation is only necessary for Unix Operating Systems (i.e MacOS, Linux).
+This installation is only necessary for Unix Operating Systems (i.e MacOS, Linux) since Windows 10 already comes with Redis installed.

 edis is an open source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker.
 CKG uses redis-server in combination with [Celery queues](https://docs.celeryproject.org/en/stable/getting-started/introduction.html) to run asynchronous tasks such as project creation or project report generation.

 For more details on how to install Redis you can follow the instructions [here](https://redis.io/topics/quickstart).

-The installation steps are:
+The installation steps are (check Ubuntu installation below):

 1) Download Redis